sqlmapproject/sqlmap/Usage.md

 Switch: `--cleanup`

-It is recommended to clean up the back-end database management system from sqlmap temporary table(s) and created user-defined function(s) when you are done taking over the underlying operating system or file system.
+It is recommended to clean up the back-end database management system from sqlmap temporary table(s) (e.g. `sqlmapoutput`) and created user-defined function(s) when you are done taking over the underlying operating system or file system.
 Switch `--cleanup` will attempt to clean up the DBMS and the file system wherever possible.

 ### Check for dependencies